 - to prevent chest pain (angina)

-- to reduce heart rate in people with abnormally fast heart rhythms (arrhythmias)
+- to reduce irregular heart rate in people with abnormally fast or irregular heart rhythms (arrhythmias)

 - following a heart attack, to protect the heart

 - for essential tremor to reduce the symptoms of trembling and shakes

 - to ease the symptoms of anxiety, such as a fast heartbeat, sweating, trembling

 - for overactive thyroid gland, to reduce symptoms such as tremor or fast heartbeat